 Bogotá, Colombia, isn’t the prettiest city I’ve ever seen.
 It’s not even the most attractive city I’ve been to in Colombia.
-(Cartagena is definitely more Instagram-ready but also wayyyyy more touristy.)
+(Cartagena is definitely more Instagram-ready but also way more touristy.)

-That’s as far as I go with knocks on Bogotá, as you really just need to give this one more time for the city to open a bit.
-A free walking tour to get more of an understanding of the street art and graffiti that covers a good portion of the walls around Bogotá is a great place to start.
+That’s as far as I go with knocks on Bogotá, as you really need to devote more time to this city to get it.
+A free walking tour for an understanding of the street art and graffiti that covers a good portion of the walls around Bogotá is a great place to start.

-I suggest the equivalent of 10 USD per person, which is much less than what you’d pay for a similar tour in the United States.
+I’ve read lots of reviews of this tour that call it “optional,” but you need to consider how much time you spend with your knowledgeable guide.
+I suggest the equivalent of $10 per person, which is much less than what you’d pay for tours in the United States.

 Do I need to book my Bogotá graffiti tour in advance?